1. Structural/building integrity reports

 It is best practice to appoint an accredited property inspector to take a good look around.
 You should expect to receive a comprehensive building report that meets the building inspection standard NZS 4306:2005.

 Dampness can be an issue in many houses.
 Often you can detect this through a musty smell.
 If you suspect there’s a problem you can seek a moisture report to satisfy any doubts about the cladding or moisture issues.
-The Building Officials Institute of NZ has qualified surveyors trained specifically to inspect building cladding and moisture in a property.
+The Building Officials Institute of NZ(external link) has qualified surveyors trained specifically to inspect building cladding and moisture in a property.

 You may also be concerned about the stability of the land the property is on.
 Consider getting an engineer’s report for certain types of properties, for example, a property on a clifftop section.